Robert Englund Returns As Freddy Krueger In New Film

 Robert Englund will return to the screen as Freddy Krueger in a new documentary titled Nightmares in the Makeup Chair.
 The film, which is directed by Mike Kerz, is described by Englund as his “love letter to the Nightmare on Elm Street series and to practical makeup.”
-The documentary is also a tribute to the late West Craven, who wrote and directed the first and seventh films in the iconic series.
+The documentary is also a tribute to the late Wes Craven, who wrote and directed the first and seventh films in the iconic series.

 Wes Craven introduced the world to Freddy Kruger in his 1984 film A Nightmare on Elm Street.